SebastianHanfland/RallyGPXMerger/docs/03_system_scope_and_context.md

 ## Technical Context

-This is a standalone tool.
+This is in most parts a standalone tool.
+When one also wants to resolve street names and post code external API are used.
+Nothing has to be installed.